Doe et al. v. Trump Corp. et al.: 2019

 On 14 January 2019, the Trump defendants sought to have charges under the Racketeer Influenced and Corrupt Organizations (RICO) Act dropped from the lawsuit.

 On 21 February 2019, by which time the plaintiffs had amended their claim, the Trumps sought to have the remaining claims thrown out.

 On 19 July 2019, the Trumps notified the court that they intended to compel arbitration, based on contracts between ACN and each of the plaintiffs, which includes a clause mandating the resolution of all disputes via binding arbitration.
 The Trumps are not parties to the ACN contracts, nor is ACN a party to the lawsuit.

 On 24 July 2019, Judge Lorna Schofield rejected the plaintiffs' RICO claims, but kept alive many or all of the remaining claims in the lawsuit.
-She rejected the motion, and rebuked the Trumps’ behavior which she denounces as “substantively prejudicial towards Plaintiffs and seeks to use the [Federal Arbitration Act] as a vehicle to manipulate the rules of procedure to the Defendants’ benefit and Plaintiffs’ harm.”
+She rejected the motion, and rebuked the Trumps' behavior which she denounced as "substantively prejudicial towards Plaintiffs and seeks to use the [Federal Arbitration Act] as a vehicle to manipulate the rules of procedure to the Defendants' benefit and Plaintiffs' harm."

 On 29 August 2019, the Trumps again requested that the court send the case to arbitration.

 2020

 On 13 March, as part of the discovery process, Judge Schofield ordered the Trumps to provide business records from The Trump Organization for 15 years, back to 2005.
 It was alleged that the Trumps had promoted ACN in exchange for millions of dollars in secret payments from 2005 to 2015.

 On 8 April, Judge Schofield refused to compel arbitration, saying the plaintiffs had no reason to believe their arbitration agreements with ACN covered the Trumps and saying that it was unfair for the Trumps to demand arbitration only after she had dismissed the racketeering claim.

 On 9 April, unaired footage from The Celebrity Apprentice was ruled admissible as evidence.

 On 21 April, the plaintiffs accused the Trumps of attempting to stall the lawsuit.

-In May, the Trumps requested a pause in proceedings, to allow them to appeal Schofield‘s 8 April decision not to compel arbitration, which on 18 May Judge Schofield denied.
+In May, the Trumps requested a pause in proceedings, to allow them to appeal Schofield's 8 April decision not to compel arbitration, which on 18 May Judge Schofield denied.

 On 26 May, the Trumps filed an appeal in the Second Circuit Court, and on 29 May that court granted an administration stay on proceedings until the appeal was heard.

 On 1 December, the Second Circuit Court, comprising Judges Raymond J. Lohier, Jr., Denny Chin and Robert D. Sack, heard oral argument on the merits.
-The Trumps again attempted to halt the lawsuit and compel arbitration, while the plaintiffs’ lawyer repeated the argument that the case was not based on the ACN contract, but on the Trumps’ fraud.
+The Trumps again attempted to halt the lawsuit and compel arbitration, while the plaintiffs' lawyer repeated the argument that the case was not based on the ACN contract, but on the Trumps' fraud.
 The three-judge panel dismissed the Trumps' application and agreed with Schofield's conclusion that it was unfair for the Trumps to demand arbitration.
 The appellate panel extended the stay until its decision is issued.